 The drilling of the production wells first utilised air hammer drilling technology (often referred as DTH drilling) to reach a depth of 4.5 kilometres.
 After this, drilling of the first well to the hard bedrock was continued with both water hydraulic hammer drilling technology and the traditional rotary drilling method.
 By optimising these technologies, drilling has reached a depth of 6.4 kilometres, deep enough in the crust for a temperature sufficiently high for heat production.

-After the stimulation stage, the collected data on water flow has been analysed.
+After the stimulation stage, the collected data on water flow was analysed.
 During the analysis stage the drilling was paused and the drilling technology was optimized and further developed more cost-efficient.
-Drilling of the second production well was continued in fall 2019.
+Drilling of the second production well was continued in fall 2019 and was completed in February 2020.

 Geothermal heat plants are already in use in countries such as France and the United States.
 Iceland, for example, has already been producing all its needed heat and half of its electricity needs with geothermal energy already for years, thanks to its favourable geological location.